Javanese culture: Social structure

 Javanese priyayi and servants, c.
 1865.

 The American anthropologist Clifford Geertz in the 1960s divided the Javanese community into three aliran or "streams": santri, abangan and priyayi.
-According to him, the Santri followed an orthodox interpretation Islam, the abangan was the followed a syncretic form of Islam that mixed Hindu and animist elements (often termed Kejawen), and the priyayi was the nobility.
+According to him, the Santri followed an orthodox interpretation of Islam, the abangan followed a syncretic form of Islam that mixed Hindu and animist elements (often termed Kejawen), and the priyayi was the nobility.

 But today the Geertz opinion is often opposed because he mixed the social groups with belief groups.
 It was also difficult to apply this social categorisation in classing outsiders, for example other non-indigenous Indonesians such as persons of Arab, Chinese and Indian descent.

 Social stratification is much less rigid in northern coast area, which is much more egalitarian.

 Sultans

 The Keratons, the royal palaces of the Yogyakarta Sultanate and the Surakarta Sunanate, are the central of the Javanese culture and social events.
 Although they are not ruling monarchs, they are still highly revered and look upon in the society.
-When addressing to the Sultan, a person is expected to speak in the refined "kromo inggil", but today formal bahasa Indonesia is also accepted.
+When addressing to the Sultan, a person is expected to speak in the refined "kromo inggil"; today, formal bahasa Indonesia is also accepted.

 Not all Javanese were once subjects of the Yogyakarta Sultanate and the Surakarta Sunanate.